kriszyp/cobase/README.md

 ## Cobase API

+Cobase entities extend the Alkali Variable API, and consequently inherit its full API, as (described here)[https://github.com/kriszyp/alkali#variable-api].
+For example, the following are methods available on cobase entity instances:
+`valueOf()` - This retrieves the current value of this entity.
+If this is available synchronously, it will return the value directly.
+Otherwise, if this requires asynchronous resolution (if the store or transform is async, and it is not cached in memory), it will return a promise to the resolved value.
+`then(onFulfilled, onRejected)` - This also retrieves the current of the entity, using the standard promise API/callback.
+This method also means that all entities can be treated as promises/thenables, and used in places that accept promises, including the `await` operator.
+`updated(event?)` - This is can be called to indicate that the entity has been updated, and it's transform needs to be re-executed to retrieve its value.
+`subscribe((event) => void)` - Subscribe to a entity and listen for changes.

+In addition, the following methods are available as *`static`* methods on entity classes:
+`for(id)` - Return the entity for the given id.
+`get(id)` - Shorthand for `Entity.for(id).valueof()`.
+`set(id, value)` - Shorthand for `Entity.for(id).put(value)`.
+`instanceIds` - This property returns a VArray with ids of all the available instances of the entity.
+`whenUpdatedFrom(Source)` - Wait for any updates made to the source to be propagated to this entity.
+`index(propertyName)` - This returns an `Index` class defined such it indexes this class using the provided property name, or `indexBy` function (that can be referenced by the provided name).

 ## Connecting to different databases
 Cobase, using LevelDB, provides a capable data storage system, and makes it easy to build a compositional data system.
 However, for many applications, it may be desirable to cobase's compositional transforms on top of an existing database system with transactional capabilities, integrate backup, and/or access to existing/legacy data.
 In fact, this type of cross-server, compositional data layering where cobase acts a transforming caching middle tier in front of a database, is what cobase is optimized for.